Blogs about Multiwave Oscillator

 Who was Royal Raymond Rife

 Royal Raymond Rife (1888-1971) was an American inventor with a keen interest in microbiology who devoted his life to research and experimentation, particularly in the field of microscopy and the effect of frequencies on microorganisms and pathogens.
+In the years around 1930, he developed

 Read more »

-3. Everything is Frequency - How Eowyn the Kingfisher Understands Her World
+8. Everything is Frequency - How Eowyn the Kingfisher Understands Her World

 Eowyn the kingfisher perched on a branch above a rippling stream, focused on the frequencies of the water.